 During a TBI, the skull is struck, penetrated, or thrust out of place due to falls, car accidents, launched or falling objects hitting the head, or bodily contact, as in a contact sport.
 A TBI may be caused by either blunt or penetrating trauma, which damages or destroys brain tissue through tearing or shearing.
 Secondary effects can include internal bleeding, brain swelling, oxygen deprivation, or other processes that result in the death of brain cells.
 Sometimes TBI affects a specific region of the brain, but other times, TBI effects can be diffuse throughout the brain.

 As for symptoms, TBI generally causes cognitive effects, such as difficulty in thinking efficiently, problems with multitasking, or difficulty persevering at a task without mental exhaustion.
 The brain’s executive functions (cognitive processes necessary for cognitive behavior control) may be affected, and sensory functions may be affected too.
-Sensory difficulties can make normal sounds seem too loud and normal lighting seem too bright.
+Sensory difficulties can make normal sounds seem too loud and normal lighting seems too bright.
 People with TBI may have problems regulating emotions.

 Many TBI symptoms are also characteristic of psychiatric disorders, and even trained counselors may have difficulty teasing apart which symptoms are due to psychiatric illness and which are due to TBI or other conditions such as addiction.
 Addiction treatment specialists must be particularly cognizant of the effects of TBI.